You are here

 - Staying Well When You Have a Mental Illness PDF

-Bipolar disorder typically begins in adolescence or early adulthood and continues throughout life.
+It typically begins in adolescence or early adulthood and continues throughout life.
 It is often not recognized as an illness and people who have it may suffer needlessly for years.

 “Bipolar disorder is treatable, and recovery is possible.”

-It is also possible that people may inherit a tendency to develop the illness, which can then be triggered by environmental factors such as distressing life events.
+People may inherit a tendency to develop the illness, which can then be triggered by environmental factors such as distressing life events.

-What are the symptoms of bipolar disorder?
+What are the Symptoms of Bipolar Disorder?